-Sub topic : Parliament and State Legislatures-Structure, Functioning, Conduct of Business, Powers & Privileges and Issues Arising out of these.
+Sub topic: Parliament and State Legislatures-Structure, Functioning, Conduct of Business, Powers & Privileges and Issues Arising out of these.

-- 1. To what extent, in your view, the Parliament is able to ensure accountability of the executive in India?
-2021 - 2.
+- 45. Discuss the role of the Vice -Presidents of India as the chairman of the Rajyasabha.
+2022 - 46.
+Discuss the essential conditions for the exercise of the legislative powers by the Governor.
+Discuss the legality of the re-promulgation of ordinances by the Governor without placing them before the Legislature.
+2022 - 47.
+To what extent, in your view, the Parliament is able to ensure accountability of the executive in India?
+2021 - 48.
 Explain the constitutional provisions under which Legislative Councils are established.
 Review the working and current status of Legislative Councils with suitable illustrations.
-2021 - 3.
-Do Department -related Parliamentary Standing Committees keep the administration on its toes and inspire reverence for parliamentary control?
+2021 - 49.Do Department -related Parliamentary Standing Committees keep the administration on its toes and inspire reverence for parliamentary control?
 Evaluate the working of such committees with suitable examples.
-2021 - 4.
-'Once a Speaker, Always a Speaker'!
+2021 - 50.
+Once a Speaker, Always a Speaker'!
 Do you think this practice should be adopted to impart objectivity to the office of the Speaker of Lok Sabha?
 What could be its implications for the robust functioning of parliamentary business in India?
-2020 - "There is a need for simplification of procedure for disqualification of persons found guilty of corrupt practices under the Representation of Peoples Act".
-Comment 2020 - 6.
+2020 - 51.
+"There is a need for simplification of procedure for disqualification of persons found guilty of corrupt practices under the Representation of Peoples Act".
+Comment 2020 - 52.
 Rajya Sabha has been transformed from a 'useless stepney tyre' to the most useful supporting organ in past few decades.
 Highlight the factors as well as the areas in which this transformation could be visible.
-2020 - 7.
-Individual Parliamentarian's role as the national lawmaker is on a decline, which in turn, has adversely impacted the quality of debates and their outcome.
+2020 - 53.Individual Parliamentarian's role as the national lawmaker is on a decline, which in turn, has adversely impacted the quality of debates and their outcome.
 Discuss.
-2019 - 8.
+2019 - 54.
 Why do you think the committees are considered to be useful for parliamentary work?
 Discuss, in this context, the role or the Estimates Committee.
-2018 - 9.
+2018 - 55.
 'Simultaneous election to the Lok Sabha and the State Assemblies will limit the amount of time and money spent in electioneering but it will reduce the government's accountability to the people' Discuss.
-2017 - 10.To enhance the quality of democracy in India the Election Commission of India has proposed electoral reforms in 2016.
+2017 - 56.To enhance the quality of democracy in India the Election Commission of India has proposed electoral reforms in 2016.
 What are the suggested reforms and how far are they significant to make democracy successful?
+2017

-2017 - 11.
-The Indian Constitution has provisions for holding joint session of the two houses of the Parliament.
+- 57. The Indian Constitution has provisions for holding joint session of the two houses of the Parliament.
 Enumerate the occasions when this would normally happen and also the occasions when it cannot, with reasons thereof.
-2017 - 12.
+2017 - 58.
 The Indian party system is passing through a phase of transition which looks to be full of contradictions and paradoxes."
 Discuss.
-2016 - 13.
+2016 - 59.
 The 'Powers, Privileges and Immunities of Parliament and its Members' as envisaged in Article 105 of the Constitution leave room for a large number of un-codified and un-enumerated privileges to continue.
 Assess the reasons for the absence of legal codification of the 'parliamentary privileges'.
 How can this problem be addressed?
-2014

-14. The role of individual MPs (Members of Parliament) has diminished over the years and as a result healthy constructive debates on policy issues are not usually witnessed.
+2014 - 60.
+The role of individual MPs (Members of Parliament) has diminished over the years and as a result healthy constructive debates on policy issues are not usually witnessed.
 How far can this be attributed to the anti-defection law, which was legislated but with a different intention?

-Sub topic : Structure, Organization and Functioning of the Executive and the Judiciary-Ministries and Departments of the Government; Pressure Groups and Formal/Informal Associations and their Role in the Polity.
+Sub topic: Structure, Organization and Functioning of the Executive and the Judiciary-Ministries and Departments of the Government; Pressure Groups and Formal/Informal Associations and their Role in the Polity.